rovertronic/Mario-Builder-64/README.md

 - Toggle to disable fall damage and the fall damage sound *
 - Nonstop stars *
 - Removed course-specific camera processing *
-- You can increase the number of frames that you have to perform a firsty *
 - Ability to set Mario's movement speed when hanging from a ceiling *
 - Tighter hanging controls (Mario will face the direction of the analog stick directly while hanging from a ceiling) *
 - reonucam3: custom camera by Reonu.
 This is included as a .patch file in the enhancements folder, you need to apply it if you want this camera.